INDEX

 But back to the main topic.
 Liquid wax has another advantage.
 It's simply "eco-friendly."
 Since it doesn't require an iron, it doesn't require electricity, and there's no waste from scraping.
 These two points are actually big.
 I'm not sure if that's why, but companies are increasing the number of liquid wax products like this

-However, there is also a traditional method using solid wax,
+However, there is also the traditional method using solid wax,

 in which case you should do it like this.

-That said, we should still keep in mind the traditional method of using solid wax.
+That being said, let's also cover the traditional method using solid wax.
+That involves

 Once you have peeled it off to a certain extent, finish it off a little earlier using a nylon brush.
 If there are any areas where the brush gets caught, lightly scrape only those areas again.
 The trick to not peeling off too much is to lightly touch the scraper to the finished product after brushing to check, and if there is still enough left to peel off lightly and thinly, it's OK.
 That's what it feels like in words